 - Parking available: Along the road, there is plenty of parking

-St Thomas Bay is a lovely tranquil bay with shallow clear waters.
-There are plenty of amenities around.
-There are a few restaurants, kiosks, an ice cream van, a shower and public toilets.
 The beach itself is tiny and frequented by locals.
 In the summer, it can get busy with locals who come to launch their boats into the water from the bay.
 While the beach may not be special, this area is a great starting point for hiking and exploring the south coast and all its hidden gems.

 Munxar Point: Stunning Limestone Arch and White Cliffs

-Once you’ve crossed St Thomas Bay, walk along the water on the Munxar Path.
+Once you’ve crossed St. Thomas Bay, walk along the water on the Munxar Path.
 On your left, you’ll see a rocky plate.
 Take some nice pictures down there.

 Soon you will reach Munxar Point.
 You’ll find the Munxar Arch there.
 It is a striking limestone formation that stands out against the blue sea.
 A shallow bay in front of the arch is perfect for swimming and snorkelling.
 You can even swim through the arch when the waters are calm.

-After, take a short 200-meter hike up.
-Finally, you will get to the viewpoint of the white limestone cliffs surrounding the area.
 These cliffs are lighter in colour than others you’ll find in Malta.
 They create a striking contrast against the beautiful blue waters below.
 The sea may appear turquoise or green depending on the time of year and the weather.

-You can’t walk down the cliffs, but you can enjoy the view from the top or get closer by paddle boarding or kayaking.
-Kayaking or paddleboarding are awesome ways to explore this place.
-Book a kayak or paddleboarding adventure if you’re interested.
+Kayaking or paddle boarding are awesome ways to explore this place.
+Book a kayak or paddle boarding adventure if you’re interested.
 Be sure to bring your camera to capture the stunning scenery.

 Xrobb L-Ghagin Area